-9 respondents agreed with the approach proposed by ACER, i.e. that the CNEC approach for long-term (LT) capacities should explicitly follow the principles of the day-ahead/intra-day approach.
-ACER agrees that the level of uncertainty in the long-term time frame is higher than in the day-ahead time frame, and that the LT CC should be applicable while ensuring system security without using remedial actions.
-In this respect, the Core LT CCM does not apply the RA in the CC.
-ACER however disagrees that extending the CNEC list would address 2 respondents disagreed with ACER's proposal, stating that: increased uncertainty in the long-term time frame.
-ACER explains in paragraph (74) of the Decision that over-allocation in the long-term time frames is highly unlikely due to the application of a conservative approach during the DA capacity calculation process, CNECs are defined on hourly level, which would not be relevant in LT, which implies a false consistency between DA and LT capacity calculation.
-In the respondent's view, the LT CCM, under a higher level of uncertainty than in DA, should be able to handle any possible status of the system regardless the direction of flows, therefore an extended list of CNECs would be needed.
-LT CC should be applicable with ensuring system operational security without the usage of in the calculation and allocation of the long-term cross-zonal capacities.
-This approach assumes: simultaneous application of the union of constraints by all scenarios; the allocation of options, which means that the corresponding flows are calculated in a worst-case manner, i.e. without netting.
-This further implies that the flows assumed in long-term capacity calculation will less likely consume the available capacity in the form of RAM in the day-ahead time frame; The level of minimum RAM provided in the long-term time frames is in sum much lower than the minimum requirement for the day-ahead time frame (70% of Fmax);
+- 9 respondents agreed with the approach proposed by ACER, i.e. that the CNEC approach for long-term (LT) capacities should explicitly follow the principles of the day-ahead/intra-day approach. - 2 respondents disagreed with ACER's proposal, stating that: - during the DA capacity calculation process, CNECs are defined on hourly level, which would not be relevant in LT, which implies a false consistency between DA and LT capacity calculation.
+In the respondent's view, the LT CCM, under a higher level of uncertainty than in DA, should be able to handle any possible status of the system regardless the direction of flows, therefore an extended list of CNECs would be needed. - LT CC should be applicable with ensuring system operational security without the usage of remedial actions (RA).